-Diego Amador Jr., a Flamenco singer, guitarist, was born in Seville into a family considered “Flamenco royalty.”
+Diego Amador Jr., Flamenco singer/guitarist/pianish was born in Seville into a family considered “Flamenco royalty.”
 His father is the celebrated Flamenco pianist Diego Amador and his uncles Rafael and Raimundo Amador, were the founders of the popular Flamenco band “Pata Negra.”

 From a very young age, Diego Amador Jr. began performing and touring with some of Spain’s top Flamenco artists, including Remedios Amaya, La Susi, Lole Montoya, Farruquito, and Joaquin Cortes.

-Known in Flamenco circles as a percussionist, Diego Amador Jr. is also an accomplished Flamenco percussionist, and pianist as well.
-He has is releasing his first album “Presente en el Tiempo”, on June 21st, 2021.
+Diego Amador Jr. is also an accomplished Flamenco percussionist.
+He released his first album “Presente en el Tiempo”, on June 21st, 2021.